 Often, you can experience shoulder arthritis along with damage to the rotator cuff, which is the group of muscles that hold your shoulder in place and allow you to move your arm in different directions.
 If you suffer from both conditions at the same time, a total shoulder replacement procedure may not provide sufficient relief.

-Another alternative is reverse total shoulder replacement.
-In this open surgery, an orthopaedic surgeon replaces worn away cartilage and changes the position of the ball and socket joint so you can use a different set of healthy muscles to move your arm instead of your damaged rotator cuff muscles.
+Another alternative is reverse total shoulder replacement surgery.
+In this open surgery, an orthopedic surgeon replaces worn away cartilage and changes the position of the ball and socket joint so you can use a different set of healthy muscles to move your arm instead of your damaged rotator cuff muscles.

 Outpatient Shoulder Replacement